404Vardan/dollar-/README.md

-this a game based on a famous trend here is a $ double it and give it next person?
+this a game based on a famous trend .

+here is a $ double it and give it to next person?